Sons of Anarchy: Attire

 Club members wear denim or leather vests known as cuts with a three-piece patch on the back that includes the club's name, logo, and territorial location.
 The SOA logo is a traditional Grim Reaper holding a crystal ball with the anarchist circle-A symbol, and wielding the Reaper's traditional scythe, the handle of which has been replaced by the M16 rifle.
-Only full members can wear the "full patch," and many of them also have it tattooed on their backs or aspects of it on their arms.
-Other smaller patches, called flashes, have specific meanings, such as "Men of Mayhem," which is worn by club members who have spilled blood on the club's behalf; "First 9," worn by the original nine members; and rank flashes for the club officers.
+Only full members can wear the "full patch", and many of them also have it tattooed on their backs or aspects of it on their arms.
+Other smaller patches, called flashes, have specific meanings, such as "Men of Mayhem", which is worn by club members who have spilled blood on the club's behalf; "First 9", worn by the original nine members; and rank flashes for the club officers.

 Whenever conducting club business, the members always wear their cuts; one notable exception to this is during the course of season 4, when a number of SAMCRO members are on parole and must cover their cuts in public to avoid identifying as members.

 Female characters—such as Tara, Ima, and Lyla—are seen wearing t-shirts that sport the name Sons of Anarchy or SAMCRO, but nobody outside of the club wears cuts or is seen wearing clothing with the symbol or Reaper image.

 Some of the show's clothing was created by LA company Victorious 22.

 Motorcycles

 SAMCRO rides customized Harley-Davidson Dyna motorcycles.
 Each rider customizes his own bike to his individual style; however, they all paint their bikes black and most sport T-bar style handlebars.
 A member's bike usually sports graphics such as the Sons of Anarchy letters, the club's Grim Reaper logo, or the circled "A" club logo.
 In later seasons, several members switch to more touring-oriented models.
-During the final season, Jax refurbishes and rides his father's 1946 Harley-Davidson Customized EL Knucklehead.
+During the final season, Jax refurbishes and rides his father's 1946 Harley-Davidson Customized EL Panhead.